EAkeweje/GPmix/README.md

 model.davies_bouldin_score(fd)
 ```

-## Estimating the Number of clusters
+## Estimating the Number of Clusters
 To effectively estimate the optimal number of clusters in a dataset, our package includes the `estimate_nclusters` function.
 This function employs a systematic search to identify the number of clusters that minimize the Akaike Information Criterion (AIC) or the Bayesian Information Criterion (BIC), as discussed in our paper.
 Here is how to apply this function to your data:
 ```python
 estimate_nclusters(fd)